 Protecting Fundamental Rights

 Does my state give parents the right to consent for their child to get an abortion?

 Yes, consent from one parent is required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
+However, Wisconsin’s ban on nearly all abortions renders this provision unnecessary.
 Wis.
 Stat. § 48.375(4)(a).

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?